Particular/docs.particular.net/samples/servicecontrol/adapter-sqlserver/sample.md

 ---
+title: Monitor multi-instance SQL endpoints with the ServiceControl adapter
-title: Centralize monitoring of multi-instance SQL Server with the ServiceControl adapter
+summary: Centralize monitoring of multi-instance SQL Server endpoints with the ServiceControl adapter
 component: SCTransportAdapter
 reviewed: 2017-05-11
 related: